 Logging

-under the hood.
-Loading the library configures the INFO-level handler to
+Loading the library configures the INFO-level handler to write to $*OUT

-write to $*OUT (stdout).
-That's the only log destination set up by default
+(stdout).
+That is the only log destination set up by default — loading the

 File logging